Sherman5A/microsoft-notes/azure/architecture/services/azure-virtual-machines.md

 > Allow you to create available environments through VMs with staggered updates, varied power, and different network connections.

-These sets ensure teh envrionment is highly available.
+These sets ensure the environment is highly available.

 This is done through grouping into two methods: